Temporal Sepsis Modeling: a Relational and Explainable-by-Design Framework: Results

 \subsection{Classifier performances}

-The average results of the classifier on a 10-fold cross-validation are presented in Table \ref{tab:results} in terms of both accuracy and AUC, compared to the value of the number of $Q$ variables to be constructed (as described in the previous section).
+The average results of the classifier on a 10-fold cross-validation are presented in Table 1 in terms of both accuracy and AUC, compared to the value of the number of $Q$ variables to be constructed (as described in the previous section).

-Obviously the performances are very good.
-If a tradeoff between the number of variables incorporated in the model ($R$) and the AUC in test is required, then the value $Q$=1000, $R$=872 and $R$=98 could be considered.
 The 98 aggregate variables to be constructed are sufficient to obtain good performance and a frugal model.
 But it is up to the final user since the largest model has only 272 input variables.
-The next section will present some of these aggregate variables.
+The section \ref{aggregates} will present some of these aggregate variables.